zaplatynski/neo-jequel/README.md

 ## Java Embedded QUEry Language

-Originally by @jexp.
+Originally by [Michael Hunger](https://github.com/jexp).
 Maintained and reviewed with Maven as build tool by Marian Zaplatynski.

 ### A Domain Specific Language for the Structured Query Language (SQL) embedded in Java